flgkd/integer-linear-programming-notes/notes/09-benders-decomposition.md

 ---

 ## 8. Application in Space-Air-Ground Integrated Networks

-The original Chinese note also used a communication-network example.

 Jia et al. studied data collection and transmission in a 6G space-air-ground integrated network with cooperative HAP and LEO satellite schemes [6].